Michael Posner (lawyer): Human rights advocacy

 Posner has testified dozens of times before the U.S. Congress on a wide range of human rights topics including the protection of refugees, anti-Semitism, human rights within the business community and human rights violations in the Philippines, China, Northern Ireland, Uganda, El Salvador and many other countries.
 He is a frequent public commentator on these and other issues, regularly speaking at conferences and events in the United States and abroad.
 His opinion essays have appeared in publications including the Boston Globe, Jerusalem Post Washington Post, The New York Times and Forbes.

 NYU Stern Center for Business and Human Rights

 Posner is director of the Stern Center for Business and Human Rights and a clinical professor of business and society at Stern School of Business at New York University.
 It is the first center to focus on human rights as part of a business school.
 In the summer of 2015, Posner was named the Jerome Kohlberg Professor of Ethics & Finance at the Stern Center for Business and Human Rights, an endowed chairmanship position.

 In April 2014 the center put out a report on the garment industry in Bangladesh, where the catastrophic collapse of a garment factory building killed more than 1,100 people in April 2013.
-The report cited the common practice as indirect sourcing as a major risk factor in the safety of garment factories.
+The report cited the common practice of indirect sourcing as a major risk factor in the safety of garment factories.
 The center has published three subsequent reports on the garment industry in Bangladesh.